microsoft/mu_basecore/Docs/feature_memory_protection.md

 ### Implementation Details in SMM
 In UEFI/PI firmware, the SMM image is a normal PE/COFF image loaded by the SmmCore.
-However, image protection in SMM is completely separate from this PCD and is controlled by the static variable [mMemoryProtectionAttribute](https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/PiSmmCore/MemoryAttributesTable.c)
+However, image protection in SMM is completely separate from this policy and is controlled by the static variable [mMemoryProtectionAttribute](https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Core/PiSmmCore/MemoryAttributesTable.c)
 .
 To change image protection in SMM, change that variable.